Potato Battery: How to Turn Produce into Veggie Power!

 - Disconnect the alligator clips from the LED.

-- Connect the red alligator clip to the positive pin on the buzzer (the side marked with "+").
+- Connect the red alligator clip to the buzzer's positive (red) wire.

-- Connect the black alligator clip to the negative pin on the buzzer (the side marked with "-").
+- Connect the black alligator clip to the buzzer's negative (black) wire.

 - Important: The buzzer functions similarly to the LED.
 It has positive and negative pins, and it will not work at all if it is connected backwards.